Contents

 alembic revision --autogenerate -m "add_orders_table"

-The revision filename includes the message, making alembic/versions/ browsable and the migration history meaningful in alembic history output.
-Avoid generic messages like “migration” or “update”.
+The revision filename includes the message.
+That makes alembic/versions/ easy to scan, and the alembic history output stays meaningful.
+Skip generic messages like “migration” or “update”.

 Stamping Existing Databases

-If you are retrofitting Alembic onto a database that was originally created with create_all(), use alembic stamp head.
-This marks the database as being at the latest revision without running any migrations, which is exactly what you want when the schema already matches your models.
+If you are bolting Alembic onto a database first built with create_all(), use alembic stamp head.
+This marks the database as being at the latest revision without running any migrations.
+That is what you want when the schema already matches your models.

 Offline SQL Generation

-For environments where the migration tool cannot connect directly to the database, or where a DBA must review raw SQL before it runs:
+For setups where the migration tool can’t connect to the database, or where a DBA must review raw SQL before it runs:

 alembic upgrade head --sql > migration.sql